Planif-fr/slate/source/index.html.md

 # Coach REST API

-<aside class="notice">For all the next endpoints, you will need to be authenticated as a Coach and sending request containing a Token with such headers <code>Authorization: Token <your_token></code>.</aside>
+<aside class="notice">For all the next endpoints, you will need to be authenticated as a Coach and sending request containing a Bearer with such headers <code>Authorization: Bearer <your_token></code>.</aside>

 ## Plan